XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 This time-consuming, inefficient, and error-prone approach to content management is frustrating for individual employees and costly for organizations.

-For these reasons, organizations are finding that structured content is a much more efficient and reliable way to generate, maintain and publish content.
+For these reasons, organizations are finding that structured content is a much more efficient and reliable way to generate, maintain, and publish content.

-How DITA Helps With Making the Move to Structured Authoring
+How DITA helps with Making the Move to Structured Authoring

 The free and popular DITA Open Toolkit contains the files you need to implement a structured authoring environment based on the DITA standard.
-The toolkit includes the files that define the structure and the XSL templates that transform the XML content into output including HTML, PDF, and three types of online help.
+The toolkit includes the files that define the structure and the XSL templates that transform the DITA XML content into output, including HTML, PDF, and three types of online help.

 XML is a markup language that you can use to implement structured authoring.

-Especially for large documentation projects, structured authoring with XML offers numerous benefits for documentation departments such as increased productivity and significant cost savings.
+Especially for large documentation projects, structured authoring with XML offers numerous benefits for documentation departments, such as increased productivity and significant cost savings.

 DITA is an open standard that you can use to implement structured authoring in your organization.
 The DITA Open Toolkit (OT) is a vendor-independent, open-source implementation of the DITA standard.
 Many of the best-known XML editors and enterprise authoring solutions, such as Adobe FrameMaker and oXygen XML Editor, rely on DITA-OT to publish XML content.